r3-os/r3/src/constance_port_arm_m/src/lib.md

 TODO

+# Idle Task

+When there is no task to schedule, the port transfers the control to **the idle task** (this is invisible to the kernel or an application).
+The idle task executes the `wfi` instruction to reduce power consumption.

 # Safety

 Being a low-level piece of software, this port directly interfaces with hardware.
 This is not a problem as long as the port is the only piece of code doing that, but it might interfere with other low-level libraries and break their assumptions, potentially leading to an undefined behavior.
 This section lists potential harmful interactions that an application developer should keep in mind.